aryamantepal/moments/README.md

 # Moments 🎶📷

-**Moments** is a minimalist, vibe-based social platform where users post photos paired with music to capture how they felt in that instant.
+**Moments** is a minimalist, vibe-based mobile app where users post photos paired with music to capture how they felt in that instant.
+Think of it as a cross between Spotify and Beli — every photo has a song that defines the moment.

 > Think of it as a cross between Spotify and Beli — every photo has a song that defines the moment.